Somniloquist/youtube-copy/README.md

 # youtube-copy
-A quick project to copy the youtube video player page to brush up on CSS and flexbox skills.
-The project has no actual functionality it's purely to practice html/css.
+A ~~quick~~ project with the goal of creating a copy of a youtube video player page in excruciating detail.
+The project has no actual functionality it's purpose was purely to practice html/css/flexbox.